-6. Submit - on time and with institutional approval Most funders will require you to complete an online application form, but some will have a specific email address to which application documents must be sent.
-Where an online portal submission is required, clicking 'Submit' will usually forward the application to the Research Operations Office first so that they can check it against the X5 costing and provide institutional approval.
+6. Submit - on time and with institutional approval

+Most funders will require you to complete an online application form, but some will have a specific email address to which application documents must be sent.
+Where an online portal submission is required, clicking 'Submit' will usually forward the application to the Research Operations Office first so that they can check it against the Worktribe costing and provide institutional approval.
 Where there is no portal, completed application documents must first be sent to the Research Operations Office manually (via the RGA) so that they can be checked and approved before final submission.

 The ROO will ensure that the department's expectation of the project matches what is being submitted and check for errors to identify any issues that could cause the application to be rejected.
 Full applications must be submitted to the ROO at least five working days ahead of the final deadline.
 Extended checks of application content will be provided if the proposal is submitted to the ROO at least seven working days in advance of the funder's deadline.

+Funding Eligibility Chart

+Years since PhD

-Overview of eligibility for standard research funding schemes for the arts, humanities and social sciences The overview is just indicative.
+The overview is just indicative.
 Please check the eligibility criteria of each scheme via the scheme website for complete and current information.
 Please note that there are likely to be additional subject-specific funding schemes in your research area.
-These tend to be less competitive and can be found via Research Professional alongside all other funding options for UK researchers: http://www.researchprofessional.com/ Years since PhD 2 3 5 6 7 8 9 10 11 12 Standard Research Funding Schemes pre-submission 1 4 13 14 | 15 >15 BA Postdoctoral Fellowship Leverhulme Early Career Fellowship2 Junior Research Fellowships ESRC Postdoctoral Fellowship Wellcome Trust Research Fellowship2 Fellowships Wellcome Trust Investigator Award3 AHRC Leadership Fellows - early career 1 Marie Sklodowska-Curie Individual Fellowships Grants EPSRC Fellowship BA Mid-Career Fellowship AHRC Leadership Fellows3 There is no fixed Leverhulme Research Fellowship3 minimum time since Leverhulme Major Research Fellowship3 PhD and display is just indicative.
-BA/Leverhulme Senior Research Fellowship3 Leverhulme Research Project Grant ESRC New Investigator Grant ESRC Secondary Data Analysis Initiative4 ESRC Standard Grant3 AHRC Standard Grant3 more suitable for early AHRC Standard Grant - early career route3 career researchers to be Co-I with established ERC Starting Grant academic than to be PI ERC Consolidator Grant themselves.
-ERC Advanced Grant Wellcome Trust Collaborative Award3 BA/Leverhulme Small Grants scheme Wellcome Trust Small Grants in HSS ^{} career breaks such as maternity cover and illness or time outside of academia can be taken into account.
-1 normally at least one year at the university; two years of post-doctoral experience; within eight years of award of PhD or within six years of first academic appointment.
-2 only unestablished staff can apply (without permanent contract) 3 only established staff can apply (or with commitment of University to employment over course of grant plus 3-6 months).
-See funding guides for specific detail per funder or scheme. $^{^{4}\,\}mathrm{more}$ senior academic can apply with a junior academic as Co-I Section One:
+These tend to be less competitive and can be found via Research Professional alongside all other funding options for UK researchers.

+- 1. Career breaks such as maternity cover and illness or time outside academia can be taken into account. - 2.
+Only unestablished staff can apply (without permanent contract). - 3.Only established staff can apply (or with commitment of University to employment over the course of the grant, plus 3-6 months).
+See scheme funding guide for specific details. - 4.
+Junior academics can apply as Co-I/Co-lead with a more senior researcher as PI/Lead-Investigator. - 5.
+Eligibility is determined on the basis of funding history.
+Years post-PhD and job title are not considered markers of career progression.

+Section One:

 Postdoctoral Fellowships - Annual or rolling programmes

-AHRC (Arts and Humanities Research Council)

-Scheme title: Leadership Fellows - early career route

-Discipline: Arts and Humanities

-Timetable: No fixed dates

-Duration: 6-24 months

-Costing: Between £50,000 and £250,000 at full economic costing.

-Eligibility: At the time of application, applicants must :

-• have been employed by the submitting University for at least one year - have a contract that lasts until at least the end of the proposed fellowship activities - have at least two years of post-doctoral experience; and - be within eight years of the award of your PhD or equivalent professional training or be within six years of your first academic appointment (either full-time or part-time which lists research and/or teaching as the primary function).
-Career breaks such as maternity leave will be taken into account.
-Purpose:

-Leadership Fellowships are aimed at supporting applicants in taking forward new avenues of research which they have developed since completion of their PhD, or to pursue new research directions which have evolved from their PhD research.
-They are not designed, though, to write up doctoral theses for publication.
-Alongside the individual research, the applicant is supposed to develop collaborative activities with the potential for having a 'transformative impact on their subject area and beyond'.
-The idea is that these activities will develop the fellow's capacity to become a research leader in the arts and humanities.
-Strong evidence of institutional support for the proposed fellow's career and leadership development before, during and after the award is required from the university.
-Scheme website http://www.ahrc.ac.uk/funding/opportunities/current/leadershipfellowsecr/ British Academy Scheme title: BA Postdoctoral Fellowships Discipline: Arts, Humanities and Social Sciences Timetable: Annual Competition.
+British Academy

+Scheme title: BA Postdoctoral FellowshipsDiscipline: Arts, Humanities and Social Sciences

+Timetable: Annual Competition.

-Deadline for submission of outline proposals: Early October Results of outline stage expected: January (invitation to submit full application) Research beginning on or after: 1 September.
+Deadline for submission of outline proposals: Early October (internal selection in August) Results of outline stage expected: January (invitation to submit full application)

+Research beginning on or after: 1 September.